nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

 ```
 is the key label to be retrieved from [i18n]({{page page='web-ui-managing-translations'}}) resources to be used as tooltip in the left drawer menu.

-### Meaningful properties when defining your own search
+### Meaningful Properties When Defining Your Own Search

 As just explained, to create a search, you just need to deploy a new `nuxeo-{searchName}-search.html` element in your `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search` directory.
 However, it is important that this elements provides the proper information to perform the search.